Chart Color Schemes

 Glenwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glenwood's dwelling structure, as per the latest Census, comprised 97.4% houses and 2.6% other dwellings.
-In comparison, Sydney metro had 84.9% houses and 15.1% other dwellings.
-Home ownership in Glenwood stood at 24.9%, with mortgaged dwellings at 55.3% and rented ones at 19.8%.
-The median monthly mortgage repayment was $2,600, below Sydney metro's $2,700.
-The median weekly rent was $590, higher than Sydney metro's $540.
-Nationally, Glenwood's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Glenwood, as per the latest Census evaluation, 97.4% of dwellings were houses with the remaining 2.7% being other types such as semi-detached homes and apartments.
+This is in contrast to Sydney metro's dwelling structure which comprised 84.9% houses and 15.1% other dwellings.
+Regarding home ownership, Glenwood had a rate of 24.9%, with the rest of dwellings either mortgaged (55.3%) or rented (19.8%).
+The median monthly mortgage repayment in Glenwood was $2,600, lower than Sydney metro's average of $2,700.
+The median weekly rent figure for Glenwood stood at $590 compared to Sydney metro's $540.
+Nationally, Glenwood's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing